quicwg/base-drafts/draft-ietf-quic-transport.md

 the cryptographic handshake.
 Stream 0 MUST NOT be used for application data.

 A QUIC endpoint MUST NOT reuse a Stream ID.
 Open streams can be used in any order.
-Streams that are used out of order result in lower-numbered streams in the same direction being counted as open.
+Streams that are used out of order result in opening all lower-numbered streams of the same type in the same direction.

 Stream IDs are encoded as a variable-length integer (see {{integer-encoding}}).

 ## Stream States {#stream-states}

-This section describes the two types of QUIC stream in terms of the states that their send or receive components.
+This section describes the two types of QUIC stream in terms of the states of their send or receive components.
 Two state machines are described: one for streams on which an endpoint transmits data ({{stream-send-states}}); another for streams from which an endpoint receives data ({{stream-recv-states}}).